ErdemZengin22/hangman-project/README.md

 ```
 ### Creating the game loop

 How do we now what kind of loop we need to use?
-We can go deep in this topic but I will summarize what I've learned from the web:
+We can go deep in this topic but I will summarize what I've learned:
 1. for loop:
 > is used when you know the exact number of iterations required.
-It consists of three parts: the initialization, the condition, and the increment or decrement.
 ```javascript
 for (let i = 0; i < count; i++) {
   // Code to execute
 }
 ```
 2. while loop:
-> is used when you don't know the number of iterations in advance but have a condition that must be met.
+> is used when you don't know the number of iterations in advance but have a condition that must be met ( like a game :) ).
 ```javascript
 let i = 0;
 while (i < count) {